 Most famous for his work as an artist, Leonardo da Vinci was also, among other things, a mathematician, inventor, anatomist, geologist, botanist, and writer.
 It’s true he was a genius, but it was his creativity – what art historian Helen Gardner called da Vinci’s “feverishly inventive imagination” – that made him great.

-Not unlike becoming a true Renaissance man, event planning requires cultivating a varied skill set; everything from logistics to marketing to customer service to accounting falls under your scope.
-Though we normally associate imagination with décor, theme, and event marketing pieces, nurturing your creativity can also help in the areas of problem solving, event logistics and other administrative tasks.
+Not unlike becoming a true Renaissance person, event planning requires cultivating a varied skillset; everything from logistics to marketing to customer service to accounting falls under your scope.
+Though we normally associate imagination with décor, theme, and event marketing pieces, nurturing your creativity can also help in the areas of problem-solving, event logistics and other administrative tasks.

 - Get up every hour and move around.
 Sitting has a way of stagnating your brain.
 Even if it’s just to get a glass of water, movement stirs the brain as well as the blood.
 Our graphic team reports that they come up with their best event poster template designs on the move!

 - When you get together with team members to start planning, truly encourage everyone to leave ‘how it’s always been done’ far behind.
 No idea or thought is wrong; everything gets written down.
 By creating a truly open environment, you’ll find that innovation will come much more easily.
 This process really helped us when we first began working on creating Eventgroove, our full-service online event ticketing solution.

 - Write in a journal every day.
 It doesn’t have to be an essay; just a record of your thoughts, feelings or hopes.
 The act of writing them down will help your brain percolate which in turn will help you to be more creative.